x-radio/QuickPID/README.md

 - `Kp`, `Ki`, and `Kd` are the PID proportional, integral, and derivative gains.
 - `pMode` is the proportional mode parameter with options for `PE` proportional on error (default), `PM`  proportional on measurement and `PEM` which is 0.5 `PE` + 0.5 `PM`.
 - `dMode` is the derivative mode parameter with options for `DE` derivative on error (default), `DM` derivative on measurement (default).
-- `awMode` is the integral anti-windup parameter with options for `CONDITION` which is based on PI terms to provide some integral correction and prevent deep saturation, `CLAMP` (default) which clamps the summation of the pmTerm and iTerm.
+- `awMode` is the integral anti-windup parameter with an option for `CONDITION` which is based on PI terms to provide some integral correction, prevent deep saturation and reduce overshoot.
+The`CLAMP` option (default), clamps the summation of the pmTerm and iTerm.
 The `OFF` option turns off all anti-windup.
 - `Action` is the controller action parameter which has `DIRECT` (default)  and `REVERSE` options.
-These options set how the controller responds to a change in input. `DIRECT` action will lead the output to increase when the input is larger than the setpoint (i.e. heating process). `REVERSE` action will lead the output to decrease when the input is larger than the setpoint (i.e. cooling process).
+These options set how the controller responds to a change in input.  `DIRECT` action is used if the input moves in the same direction as the controller output (i.e. heating process). `REVERSE` action is used if the input moves in the opposite direction as the controller output (i.e. cooling process).

 ```c++
 QuickPID::QuickPID(float* Input, float* Output, float* Setpoint,